Set Network Location to Private in Windows 8 & 10 and Windows Server 2012 & 2016

-One of those annoyances that sometimes happen with the new Network Location in Windows 8.x is that the network gets mis-identified as Public when it should be Private, or the other way around.
-Changing this in the GUI is certainly possible, but annoying, so let's take advantage of the improved Windows PowerShell support in Windows 8.1 and do it quickly and easily.
+One of those annoyances that sometimes happen with the new Network Location in Windows 8.x and Windows 10 is that the network gets mis-identified as Public when it should be Private, or the other way around.
+Changing this in the GUI is certainly possible, but annoying, so let's take advantage of the improved Windows PowerShell support in Windows 8.1 (and later) and do it quickly and easily.
 First, let's open up an elevated PowerShell window from our limited user session:

 PSH> Start-Process WindowsPowerShell.exe -verb RunAs